Article

 Explore Training Opportunities for Technical Leaders

-IEEE Leading Technical Teams is a training program which recognizes the unique challenges that come with leading technical groups and is designed for team leaders, managers, and directors of engineering and technology teams who have been in their role for a minimum of six months.
-The program equips technical leaders with the tools they need to flourish in their roles, unlock their professional growth and success, and inspire and motivate their teams to greater heights of innovation.
-IEEE Leading Technical Teams consists of two components:
+IEEE Leading Technical Teams is a training program which recognizes the unique challenges that come with leading technical groups.
+It is designed for team leaders, managers, and directors of engineering and technology teams who have been in their role for a minimum of six months.
+The program equips technical leaders with the tools they need to flourish in their roles and unlock their professional growth and success.
+It also inspires and motivates their teams to greater heights of innovation.

 IEEE | Rutgers Online Mini-MBA for Engineers and Technology Professionals is an online program designed to help engineers and technology professionals obtain the critical business skills needed for long-term career success.
 As the only online Mini-MBA curriculum specifically designed for technical professionals, this 15-week online program offers expert instruction, peer interaction, self-paced video lessons, interactive assessments, live office hours, and a hands-on capstone project experience.